softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 having a long-term strategy of the stuff that you are creating becomes more important than ever before.
 Creating data pipelines include the following:

-* The ability to set up and configure the appropriate packages on your computer instances.
+* **Config:** The ability to set up and configure the appropriate packages on your computer instances.
-* The ability to do various data operations, such as download, import, export across databases, data lakes, local instances and FTP servers.
+* **Data Operations:** The ability to do various data operations, such as download, import, export across databases, data lakes, local instances and FTP servers.
-* The ability to optimize existing pipelines by using the right data models, such as storing your historical data more efficiently (SCD Type II) and effectively (by using partitions), as well using a star or snowflake schema to store slow changing fields and attributes within dimensions and fast-changing fields and transactions in facts.
+* **Database Model:** The ability to optimize existing pipelines by using the right data models, such as storing your historical data more efficiently (SCD Type II) and effectively (by using partitions), as well using a star or snowflake schema to store slow changing fields and attributes within dimensions and fast-changing fields and transactions in facts.
-* The ability to update tables incrementally via upserts, replicating metadata changes from one database to another, as well the ability for the server to retry failed attempts due to timeout sessions and temporary internal server errors.
+* **Replication:** The ability to update tables incrementally via upserts, replicating metadata changes from one database to another, as well the ability for the server to retry failed attempts due to timeout sessions and temporary internal server errors.
-* The ability to write several general scripts that can be reused for all the data operations that you need to run within your project.
+* **Scripts:** The ability to write several general scripts that can be reused for all the data operations that you need to run within your project.
-* To take the most advantage of the different features each different type of database or instance provides.
+* **Knowledge of various Database Types:** To take the most advantage of the different features each different type of database or instance provides.

 Although setting up a local relational database is easy as writing three command lines in your operating system, other proprietary databases need you to connect